 Ask your Attorney for cost estimations and what experts they would want to call so that you can be prepared for these expenses long in advance.

-It is challenging for a litigation Attorney to do an estimation of how much a divorce will cost you – if not impossible.
-But, you can ask them how much their day fee will be, or the cost for a specific application.
+It is challenging for a litigation Attorney to estimate how much a divorce will cost you – if not impossible.
+But, you can ask them how much their day fee will be or the cost for a specific application.

 The fee agreement should deal with your refund for when the case is over.

 It is also essential to not only look at the hourly rates when you decide which Attorney to use.
-An experienced Attorney can generally work at a much faster pace than a newly qualified Attorney who is still learning the ropes.
+An experienced Attorney can generally work faster than a newly qualified Attorney who is still learning the ropes.

 Divorce Law is all about strategy – make sure that your Attorney has a plan in place to limit the issues and the legal cost.

 The question often arises if it is worth paying for a more expensive Attorney.
-After all, there is a big difference between paying R800 per hour versus R5000 per hour.
+After all, there is a big difference between paying R800 per hour versus R4000 per hour.

-Most Attorneys will only agree to work on this basis if it is clear that they will get paid at the end of the divorce, i.e. that there will be enough assets left to pay them for all of the work done.
+Most Attorneys will only agree to work on this basis if it is clear that they will get paid at the end of the divorce, i.e., there will be enough assets left to pay them for all of the work done.